-Figure 25 shows the temperatures at the top of the stairs on the second storey at different heights.
+Figure 25 (a, b, c) shows the temperatures at the top of the stairs on the second storey at different heights for Tests UF-06, UF-06R and UF-06RR, respectively.
 The conditions remained at ambient temperature for about the first 120 s.
-After this time, temperatures started increasing due to the migration of hot gases and smoke from the basement to the upper storeys.
-A maximum temperature of about 240°C was reached at the 2.4 m height.
-The temperatures started decaying around 510 s after the extinguishment of the fire was initiated.
+After this, temperatures, at different heights, started increasing due to the migration of hot gases and smoke from the basement to the upper storeys.
+A maximum temperature of about 250°C was reached at the 2.4 m height.
+The temperatures started decaying after the extinguishment of the fire was initiated.